 It is Nike's nature to innovate and do the right thing!

-On the company page, Airbnb includes a long description of each of these core values.
-You could lay them out crisply, for the reader to get the key points while then elaborating each value in detail.
+On the company page, Airbnb includes a lengthy description of these core values.
+You could lay them out crisply for the reader to get the key points while elaborating each value in detail.

-Now that you know the organizations with amazing core values, it is time to start working on creating the core values for your company.
+Now that you know the organizations with amazing core values, it is time to start creating the core values for your company.

 Empuls' core company values

-In today’s world when everyone’s plate is full, the bad news is that company values may take a backseat.
+When everyone’s plate is full, the bad news is that company values may take a back seat in today's world.
 The good news is by implementing these pieces of advice, your company’s core values will be cemented into every stage of operations.

-A company's core values need to be consistently lived up to, from the senior management to all the way down, if those values are to be more than just fancy statements on a corporate website.
+A company's core values need to be consistently lived up to, from the senior management to down, if those values are to be more than just fancy statements on a corporate website.